A Complete Guide to ADHD Medications for Adults

 How can supplementing with Omega-3s help?

 Reduces inflammation in the brain which improves your brain’s efficiency and reduces symptoms like anxiety and irritability.

 Eases hyperactivity and inattention

 Boosts sleep quality

 How to take it:

-Look for supplements that have EPA (eicosapentaenoic acid), DHA(docosahexaenoic acid), and GLA (gamma-linolenic acid) such as the brand Equazen.
+Look for supplements that have EPA (eicosapentaenoic acid), DHA(docosahexaenoic acid), and GLA (gamma-linolenic acid).
 This formulation works best to support better functioning in ADHD.